zenoss/zendev/README.md

 ##Installation

 These instructions are known to work with ubuntu 16.0.4 xenial.
-Specifially the `newdev-installer` script is known not to work with ubuntu 14.0.4.
+Specifically the `newdev-installer` script is known not to work with ubuntu 14.0.4.

 ###Host Preparation